 James Worth Bagley College of Engineering:

-By enabling MSU students to become entrenched in the James Worth Bagley College of Engineering’s overall atmosphere of learning and achievement through special initiatives will require unrestricted gifts.
+By enabling MSU students to become entrenched in the James Worth Bagley College of Engineering’s overall atmosphere of learning and achievement will require unrestricted gifts.
 The college's campaign goals will focus on facility enhancements, endowed faculty positions, program endowments, and, most importantly, student support.
-In any given year, thousands of k-12 students interact with the college through science fairs and summer camps, and funds are also needed to continue this exposure.
+In any given year, thousands of K-12 students interact with the college through science fairs and summer camps, and funds are also needed to continue this exposure.
 With gifts for crucial areas, the college will continue amassing its reputation of excellence as one of around 40 named engineering colleges in the nation.
 Learn more about the Bagley College mission from Jason Keith

 College of Forest Resources: